b1ug/gid/README.md

-# hid
+# gid - Gopher Interface Devices

 > Yet another Go package tailored for interacting with USB Human Interface Devices (HID).

 This package facilitates cross-platform communications with HID devices on macOS, Linux, and Windows.
 Behind the scenes, it employs [boombuler/hid](https://github.com/boombuler/hid) as its foundation and broadens its functionalities by reading feature reports from USB HID devices, and its Linux implementation is a derivative of [dolmen-go/hid](https://github.com/dolmen-go/hid), which wraps [`hidapi`](https://github.com/signal11/hidapi).

-Divergent from comprehensive USB HID packages, `hid` chiefly focuses on offering support limited to HID devices with feature reports across major platforms.
+Divergent from comprehensive USB HID packages, `gid` chiefly focuses on offering support limited to HID devices with feature reports across major platforms.
 Our primary spotlight is the [ThingM blink(1)](https://blink1.thingm.com/) devices.

 ## Compatible Operating Systems

-`hid` is designed to work seamlessly with the following systems:
+`gid` is designed to work seamlessly with the following systems:

 * macOS: Through its native IOKit framework
 * Linux: Leverages libusb 1.0+